yash-sharma1/docs-site/docs/smart-chain/validator/snapshot.md

 Basically, a compressed version of the last-known "good" chaindata is downloaded.
 Remove the node's old data and update it with the newly downloaded data.
 Finally, restart the sync-process from this known-good checkpoint.

-Note: Ensure there is enough disk space for both the tar file AND its uncompressed contents.
+Note: Ensure there is enough disk space for both the zip file AND its uncompressed contents.
 Double the space or more.

 > Tip: extract the data in background